usgs/wdfn-blog/content/nldi_update.md

+---
+author: David Blodgett
+date: 2020-09-12
+slug: nldi_update
+draft: True
+type: post
+title: Network Linked Data Index Update and Client Applications
+categories: Data Science
+tags:
+  - EGRET
+  - R
+image: ...
+description: An update on the Network Linked Data Index Web Application Programming Interface and Client Applications
+keywords:
+  - NHDPlus
+  - nldi
+  - Web API
+author_twitter: D_Blodgett
+author_github: dblodgett-usgs
+author_gs: jXd0feEAAAAJ
+author_staff: david-l-blodgett
+author_email: <dblodgett@usgs.gov>
+---

-In August 2020, the Hydro Network Linked Data Index (NLDI) was updated with some new functionality and some changes to the existing Web Application Programming Interface (API).
+In August 2020, the Hydro Network Linked Data Index (NLDI) was updated with new functionality and some changes to the existing Web Application Programming Interface (API).
 This post summarizes these changes and demonstrates Python and R clients available to work with the functionality.

 If you are new to the NLDI, visit the